 Continue to 7 of 10 below.

-- Use the template that comes with the microwave to mark the mounting holes on the bottom of the cabinet.
+- Tape the paper template provided with the microwave to the bottom of the upper cabinet.

 07 of 10

 Make any necessary adjustments to the microwave's vent fitting.
 For example, if the unit is set for back-venting at the factory, you may need to reconfigure the vent system for top-venting.
 Follow the manufacturer's instructions for all alterations.

 The exhaust openings for most microwaves are rectangular in shape, and if you are using round ductwork, you may need to use a transition collar to convert the round shape of the ductwork to a rectangular shape that can be connected to the microwave.Continue to 8 of 10 below.